shsagir/play-area-sync/docs/htaccess.md

 #### CORS headers

 For "Cross-Site XMLHttpRequests" you'll need "Cross-origin resource sharing" or in short CORS headers.
 Those are mostly used in context of JavaScript AJAX requests across different domains.
 Like when `domain-a.com` loads a script from `domain-b.com`.
 Per default this is not possible for security reasons.
-But you can enable it for certain or even all of your files:
+But you can enable it for certain or even all origins:

 ```htaccess
 # Access all areas (use carefully)